What do you want to do today?

 Established in 1926, Tokyo Metropolitan Art Museum is Japan’s first public art museum.
 Designed by renowed Japanese architect Kunio Maekawa, the museum hosts a variety of temporary exhibitions, shows and masterpieces from leading Japanese and foreign artists.

 Atago Shrine700 m

-A shinto shrine famed for it’s steep stairway with 86 “stone steps to success”.
-Established in 1603 by order of the first shogun of the Tokugawa Era, Ieyasu Tokugawa, the shrine was built atop Atago Mountain, which offered ideal viewspoints of the town to protect local residents from fire.
+A shinto shrine famed for its steep stairway with 86 “stone steps to success”.
+Established in 1603 by order of the first shogun of the Tokugawa Era, Ieyasu Tokugawa, the shrine was built atop Atago Mountain, which offered ideal viewpoints of the town to protect local residents from fire and invasions.

 Zojoji Temple1.5 km